Bidish29/Clothing-Detection/README.md

 the background affects the detection and classification of objects in an image and cropping an image to omit the background does not improve the accuracy.

+The dataset used is the Deepfashion 2 dataset found at, https://github.com/switchablenorms/DeepFashion2